Virginia Tech® home

 Get Involved!

-The program is designed for graduate students and postdoctoral associates to connect and associate with effective teaching practices.
-This specifically includes the CIRTL learning outcomes of evidence-based teaching, learning communities, learning through diversity, and teaching-as-research.
+Based on CIRTL’s Learning Goals, the Associate Teaching Program is designed for graduate students and postdoctoral associates to connect and associate with effective teaching practices.

 The Goal